-Last year, my daughter, who was 3 1/2 at the time, was acutely aware that her friends and their families would be celebrating Christmas and that we would not.
+When my daughter was 3 1/2, she became acutely aware that her friends and their families would be celebrating Christmas...and that we would not.

 As a Jewish mom, I wasn’t surprised by her questions about Christmas or why our family doesn’t celebrate the holiday.
 What did surprise me, though, was my unreasonable reaction, internally, to my daughter’s queries and the guilt I felt when she tearfully tried to convince me that we should celebrate Christmas: “All my friends get to celebrate Christmas and see Santa; this isn’t fair!”

 I felt a twinge of panic when my clever child suggested, “Maybe we can order some blue lights and candy ‘cans’ (her pronunciation) so we can do a Jewish Christmas.”
 Perhaps worst of all, I had a visceral reaction when she matter-of-factly suggested that “maybe we shouldn’t be Jewish if Jewish people don’t celebrate Christmas.”

 My articulate munchkin suggests ridiculous things all the time, so dealing with her FOMO (Fear of Missing Out) is pretty simple – the tricky part is recognizing my own emotional baggage and gauging appropriate responses in real time.
 For example, almost every night when she was younger, we read Goodnight Sh'ma as part of her bedtime routine.
 The last words of the book are “The Lord is one.”
 Now, we recite the words to the Sh’ma before I tuck her in.
 Recently, during this bedtime routine, she started saying playfully, “the Lord is three!”